fedorajuandy/daily-journey/README.md

 11. weathers

 This table contains daily most weather.
 Yeah, most.
-Just one per day.
+Just one per day for now.

 ---